JohannAlpapara/O.E.G.S/README.md

 ### Installing

 1. Install XAMPP
-2. Place the files inside a folder in htdocs
-3. Start XAMPP Control Panel
+2. Start XAMPP Control Panel
-4. Start Apache and MySQL
+3. Start Apache and MySQL
+4. Go to localhost/phpmyadmin in your browser
+5. Import grading.sql
+6. Place the files inside grading foler in your htdocs folder
-5. Go to localhost/<your folder> in your browser
+5. Go to localhost/grading in your browser

 ## Authors